macs-lab/iLSPR-inspection/ISOPR/readme.md

    You can download this dataset by "git clone https://github.com/macs-lab/iLSPR-inspection.git" in terminal and open the ".pkl" files by "pickle" package in Python.

 6. License
-   Our dataset is released under MIL License (see License file for more details)
+   Our dataset is released under MIT License (see License file for more details)